Mironova Labs · Technical Resource

 - Cu(TMHD)₂: Without H₂ plasma, no copper growth below ~400 °C — purely thermal routes require high temperatures with CVD-like behavior risk.

-- Safety: TMHD precursors have low acute toxicity (no toxic halogen or amide byproducts on hydrolysis).
-Standard PPE: full face shield, organic vapor respirator, nitrile gloves when servicing reactor chambers or cleaning exhaust lines.
+- Safety: TMHD precursors do not generate halogen or amide byproducts on hydrolysis, but should still be handled with appropriate precautions.
+Recommended PPE: full face shield, organic vapor respirator, nitrile gloves when servicing reactor chambers or cleaning exhaust lines.
+Consult the SDS for each precursor for complete hazard and handling information.

 References